Let my story talk for me:

 1989 : My father brought home a Commodore Amiga 500 computer => Countless hours of gaming!

-1997 : My first contact with internet as a student.
+1997 : Chatting was my first real experience with internet as a student.

 2003 : Got my diploma in Electrical & Computer Engineering.